The Lorentz-Violating effects in charged particle systems: Application: Penning trap Systems

-Then, the focus of our analysis will be the cyclotron frequency $\omega_{c}$.
 Let us examine the effective force terms in (\ref{S29}) for typical Penning trap experiments.
 For this frequency, the relevant terms are those containing the velocity dependence $\bf{v}$, since the cyclotron motion results from the part of the equation of motion that contains the centripetal acceleration.
 A priori, we could disregard the terms that do not explicitly contain the velocity (the first and second terms in the brackets of (\ref{S29})), with this argument alone.
 However, some considerations are necessary regarding the non-use of these terms to determine the cyclotron frequency.
-First, in Penning traps, the magnetic field is constant, so the first term in brackets, which contains the derivative of the magnetic field, vanishes $(\bf{u}\cdot\nabla)\bf{B}=0$.
-The second term in brackets is quite interesting, although it does not contribute to the cyclotron motion.
+First, in Penning traps, the magnetic field is constant, so the first term in brackets, which contains the derivative of the magnetic field, vanishes ${(\bf{k}\cdot\nabla)\bf{B}=0}$.
+The second term in brackets $\mathbf{k}\times(\mathbf{k}\times\mathbf{E})$ is quite interesting, although it does not contribute to the cyclotron motion.
 This term describes a conservative force since it does not depend on the velocity $\bf{v}$ and can eventually be incorporated into the effective potential.
 Because they do not induce rotational motion, they do not contribute to the centripetal force and, consequently, do not affect the cyclotron frequency.
-In general, this term represents a force that attempts to align the particle in the perpendicular direction to $\bf{u}$ and can be neglected.
+Thus, we excluded this term not because of its magnitude but because of its physical nature, since its contribution is independent of the particle velocity.
+In general, this term modifies the electrical confinement structure of the trap, and not the effective magnetic interaction responsible for the cyclotron motion, an analysis of this term is beyond the scope of this work.
 Terms like this are typical of effective theories \cite{Risse2007,MyersPospelov2003}.